openstack-archive/murano-specs/specs/newton/approved/application-development-framework.rst

 **ReplicationGroup**

     A base class which does the object replication.
-It holds the collection of objects in one of its InputOutput properties (so the objects may be both generated in runtime and passed as the user input) and contains a reference to a ``ReplicaProvider`` object which is used to dynamically generate the objects in runtime.
+It holds the collection of objects generated in runtime in one of its output properties and contains a reference to a ``ReplicaProvider`` object which is used to dynamically generate the objects in runtime.

-    Input properties of this class include the ``minReplicas`` and ``maxReplicas`` allowing to limit the number of objects it holds in its collection.
+    Input properties of this class include the ``minItems`` and ``maxItems`` allowing to limit the number of objects it holds in its collection.

-    An input-output property ``requiredNumberOfReplicas`` allows to
-    declaratively change the set of objects in the collection by setting its size.
+    An input-output property ``numItems`` allows to declaratively change the set of objects in the collection by setting its size.

     The ``deploy`` method of this class will be used to apply the replica
-    settings: it will drop the objects from the collection if their number exceeds the specified by the ``requiredNumberOfReplicas`` or generate some new if there are not enough of them.
+    settings: it will drop the objects from the collection if their number exceeds the specified by the ``numItems`` or generate some new if there are not enough of them.

 **ReplicaProvider**

     A class to generate the objects for a ``ReplicationGroup``.
-The base one is abstract, its inheritors should implement the abstract ``createInstance`` method to create the actual object.
+The base one is abstract, its inheritors should implement the abstract ``createReplica`` method to create the actual object.
 The method may accept some index parameter to properly parametrize the newly created copy.

     The concrete implementations of this class should define all the input